-“I like extravagance but I cannot bear waste.”
-Is my motto and I feel my pieces reflect this.
+“I like extravagance but I cannot bear waste.” it’s my motto and I feel my pieces reflect this.

 I have been working with metal since my early teens and set up Ablaze Bowls in 2017 after my first fire bowl commission.
 I do all of my design and making from my workshop near Rudham in North Norfolk.
 Quite a bit of my time is spent looking for new materials in scrap yards.

-I make stock items too these are available to purchase on my website.
-Please see below
+I make stock items too, these are available to purchase on my website.

 The Little Bowl is my most popular bowl and can be easily posted.
 It is somewhat portable and makes for a good BBQ once the fire has died down.

 The Horseshoe Boot Jack is an ideal gift for anyone who wears boots and struggles to take them off.
-Its made form old horseshoes so every one is slightly different.
+It’s made from old horseshoes so everyone is slightly different.
 It is easily posted.

 The Lily Pad is my most affordable bowl and is easily posted.